Phenomenology of the Prethermal Many-Body Localized Regime: Numerical Procedures

 \subsection{Dynamics}

-This section describes the computation of the autocorrelator \(C(t)\) in the Floquet circuit model~\eqref{eqn:model}.
-Finite time dynamics in this model can be simulated for system sizes of over \(L = 20\) with modest computational resources, as we explain below.
+This section describes the computation of the autocorrelator \(C(t)\) in the Floquet circuit model~\eqref{eqn:model} and the Heisenberg model~\eqref{eqn:Heis_model}.
+Finite time dynamics in these models can be simulated for system sizes of over \(L = 20\) with modest computational resources, as we explain below.

-Due to the locality of the quantum circuit defining the Floquet operator, it can be applied to a state in the \(2^L\) dimensional Hilbert space with a computational cost of \(O(L 2^L)\).
+Due to the locality of the quantum circuit defining the Floquet circuit model, its Floquet operator can be applied to a state in the \(2^L\) dimensional Hilbert space with a computational cost of \(O(L 2^L)\).
 This allows the computation of autocorrelators \(C(t)\) for system sizes as large as \(L=22\) and integration times of \(t = 10^4 T\).
 Larger system sizes are certainly feasible with further computational effort.

 The computation of the trace in \(C(t)\) uses the typicality of expectation values in Haar random states~\cite{Lezama2019,Steinigeweg2014,Weisse2006}.
 Selecting a state \(\ket{\psi}\) uniformly at random in the Hilbert space, the correlator in this state